 2. Preventing fraud

 4. Reducing provider burden

 Steps to ensure proper payments have been taken in the Medicaid program as well.
 In 2018, under the third pillar of its reform initiative – integrity and accountability – CMS announced audits of state programs to review Medicaid enrollee eligibility as well as if programs are correctly reporting medical loss ratios.
 It also promised to leverage increased data sharing and analytics and step up provider education of proper billing practices.
 In 2019, it released a new rule intended to prevent known fraudulent providers from billing government insurer programs.

-Technology-enabled fraud, waste and abuse solutions can quickly turn things around for MCOs – especially if they are plugged into a larger, more integrative payment integrity system.
-Documentation, risk identification, referrals, audit preparation and reporting are all capabilities that a robust fraud, waste and abuse technology solution can provide to MCOs and health plans.
+Technology-enabled fraud, waste and abuse solutions can quickly turn things around for MCOs – especially if they are plugged into a larger, more integrative payment integrity platform.
+Documentation, risk identification, lead prioritization, referrals, audit preparation and reporting are all capabilities that a robust fraud, waste and abuse technology solution can provide to MCOs and health plans.